 God became man in Jesus Christ.
 Yes, this is the same Creator and Ruler of the world, the living God, who decided to become a man out of love for man.

 And now, let us remember that there is nothing higher than God.
-God is the pinnacle of all existence.
+Therefore, God is the pinnacle of all existence.

-Easter is the most important event in the universe because it is the dramatic step of the Creator’s love to place himself in the hands of the Creature, die, and rise again to life from death.
+Easter is the most crucial event in the universe because it is the dramatic step of the Creator’s love to place himself in the hands of the Creature, die, and rise again to life from death.

 Easter is also the most important event in the life of every human being, especially Christians.
 Whether you accept the act of salvation accomplished by Jesus’ death and resurrection determines whether you have the right to enter God’s Kingdom or remain outside its gates in Hell.